fingerprintjs/fingerprint-pro-fastly-compute-proxy-integration/README.md

 STORE_NAME_PREFIX=CustomName pnpm run build
 ```

-Your custom built package will then use your prefix in config store names like:
+Your custom built package in `pkg/package.tar.gz` will use your custom prefix in store names like:

 * `CustomName_ConfigStore_<SERVICE_ID>`
 * `CustomName_SecretStore_<SERVICE_ID>`